rubenmoor/projectzero/EnhancedInputWithAbilities.md

 void AMyPlayerController::HandleJump(const FInputActionInstance& InputActionInstance) {
     TArray<FGameplayAbilitySpec*> AbilitiesToActivate;
-	GetActivatableGameplayAbilitySpecsByAllMatchingTags
-	    (TagJump.GetSingletonContainer(), AbilitiesToActivate);
+    GetActivatableGameplayAbilitySpecsByAllMatchingTags(TagJump.GetSingletonContainer(), AbilitiesToActivate);

     for (auto GameplayAbilitySpec : AbilitiesToActivate)
     {
-		// fun fact: if you don't explicitly check if your ability is active already, your ability will just activate once more
+ 	    // fun fact: if you don't explicitly check if your ability is active already, your ability will just activate once more,
-		// regardlessly, which is basically never the intended behavior.
+	    // which is basically never the intended behavior.
-		// gameplay effects can stack, abilities not so much if(!GameplayAbilitySpec->IsActive()
+	    // gameplay effects can stack (if you want them to), abilities not so much if(!GameplayAbilitySpec->IsActive()
         {
             TryActivateAbility(GameplayAbilitySpec->Handle);